2026 Spark Award FAQ

-Who is eligible to apply for the Spark Award?
+Who is eligible to apply for the Spark Award in 2026?

-Why are only artists in the literary and media arts eligible to apply in 2025?
+Why are only artists in the visual arts eligible to apply in 2026?

 This is a three-year pilot program during which the Foundation expects to support 60 individual Oregon artists in total (20 per year) across artistic disciplines.
-Each year will focus on a different discipline(s).
-In 2024, we supported artists in the performing arts (view awardees); in 2025, literary artists and media artists; and in 2026, visual artists.
+Each year focuses on distinct discipline(s).
+In 2024, we supported artists in the performing arts; in 2025, literary artists and media artists; and in 2026, visual artists.
+(Read about the 2024 and 2025 Awardees).

-I’m a performing artist, when can I apply for the Spark Award?
+I'm not a visual artist; when can I apply for the Spark Award?

 The pilot phase of this program ends in 2026.
-We will have more information in early 2027.
+We will have more information about the future of the program in early 2027.
+Sign up for our newsletter or check our website for updates.

 Is there a minimum age to apply for the Spark Award?